EU-Russia Sanctions: From the 14th to the 18th Sanctions Package

 • Further Export Restrictions

-• Sanctioning the Russian Direct Investment Fund and associated actors
+• Sanctioning of the Russian Direct Investment Fund (RDIF) and associated entities

-• new export bans on technology, machinery, metals, plastics, and chemicals amounting to approximately EUR 2.5 billion.
+• New export bans for technology, machinery, metals, plastics, and chemicals amounting to approximately EUR 2.5 billion.

-• Strengthen risk management: Identify CHP goods, review supply chains, conduct risk analyses, anchor risk mitigation, and monitoring strategically.
+• Strengthen Risk Management: Identify CHP Goods, review supply chains, conduct risk analyses, strategically embed risk mitigation and monitoring.

-• Revise contract terms/General Terms and Conditions: Systematically integrate No Russia clauses, protection regulations, and sanction clauses.
+• Revise Contractual Frameworks/Terms and Conditions: Systematically integrate No Russia clauses, protection rights regulations, and sanctions clauses.

-• Communication & Training: Introduce guidance notes and training for affected company areas (procurement, sales).
+• Communication & Training: Introduce guidance notes and training for affected company areas (procurement, sales, legal, and compliance).

-• Monitor upcoming packages: Follow developments, identify adaptation needs early.
+• Monitor Upcoming Sanctions Packages: Follow developments, identify the need for adjustments early.

 We specialize in International Business Law, Corporate Law, Compliance, and Contract Management.